Dean, Heinz College of Information Systems and Public Policy and William W. and Ruth F. Cooper Professor of Management

 Krishnan’s work on helping create innovative organizations include his service for six years beginning in 2002 as advisor to the Dean of a new School of Information Systems created by the Government of Singapore within Singapore Management University.
 Drawing on a partnership with Carnegie Mellon, the work helped the school recruit faculty, develop innovative curricula and meta curricula and establish best practices for governance of the School.

 Krishnan’s leadership experience includes the founding of the information systems and management program at Carnegie Mellon, and leadership as the first Dean of the Heinz College, a unique college that is home to both the Public Policy school and Information Systems school at Carnegie Mellon.
-This unique co-location of information technology, public policy, and management brings together a multi-disciplinary faculty consisting of engineers, social scientists, and information technologists dedicated to educating “men and women of intelligent action.”
+This unique co-location of information technology, public policy, and management brings together a multi-disciplinary faculty consisting of engineers, social scientists, and information technologists dedicated to educating students for “intelligent action.”
 Faculty and students address important issues at the nexus of information technology, policy, and management that arise in domains such as information privacy, evidence-based health care delivery, and urban consumer behavior.
 The College’s global footprint in the U.S. (Pittsburgh, Los Angeles, and Washington D.C.), in Singapore and in Adelaide, Australia enable these issues to be addressed from a global point of view using international testbeds and via bi-continental educational programs.
 INFORMS, the Institute for Operations Research and Management Sciences, the leading organization of scholars and practitioners of analytics, recognized Heinz College in 2016 with the UPS George D. Smith Prize for educational excellence.
 Heinz College is the only education institution that is home to both the Von Neumann Theory Prize and the UPS George D. Smith Prize from INFORMS.

 He has also led a successful fund raising campaign that continues to transform the learning spaces, classrooms, faculty and staff offices, and lab spaces in Hamburg Hall, the home of the Heinz College on the CMU campus.